Was anyone having a better time than Matthew McConaughey at the turn of the century?

 And so a tight-knit family of five has continued enjoying the adventure that is every day spent together.

 Nowadays, they're just the kind of old Hollywood couple that runs a foundation (called Just Keep Livin, of course) that aids at-risk teens, goes on group vacations with Tom Hanks and Rita Wilson, and enjoys family days out at the Hollywood Walk of Fame.
-He makes movies and prestige TV and comes up with new ways to reinvent your standard Lincoln commercial, while she runs her businesses (such as her frozen baby food line Yummy Spoonfuls) and keeps the family ship sailing straight.
+Having conquered movies and prestige TV, McConaughy reinvented your standard Lincoln commercial and published a memoir, Greenlights, while his domestic-goddess wife has been overseeing her various endeavors, including her Women of Today community, and keeping the family ship on course.
+Alves added children's book author to her resume earlier this year with the healthy-eating-themed Just One Bite.